Shopify/web-configs/packages/eslint-plugin/docs/rules/polaris-modal-requires-activator-prop.md

-// stubbed for now until first-pass code review
+// stubbed for now until go-ahead is given